-You are here:**

 - improved quality of life.

 Before considering a total hip replacement, the doctor may try other methods of treatment, such as exercise, walking aids, and medication.1 An exercise program can strengthen the muscles around the hip joint.
 Walking aids such as canes and walkers may alleviate some of the stress from painful, damaged hips and help you to avoid or delay surgery.

 For hip pain without inflammation, doctors usually recommend over-the-counter pain medication.

 For hip pain with inflammation, treatment usually consists of nonsteroidal anti-inflammatory drugs, or NSAIDs.
 Some common NSAIDs are aspirin and ibuprofen.2 In some cases, a stronger pain medication may be necessary to control pain.

-	Topical analgesic products may provide additional relief.
+Topical pain products may provide additional relief.
 Some people find that the nutritional supplement combination of glucosamine and chondroitin helps ease pain.
 People taking nutritional supplements, herbs, and other complementary and alternative medicines should inform their doctors to avoid harmful drug interactions.

 In a small number of cases, doctors may prescribe corticosteroid medications, such as prednisone or cortisone, if NSAIDs do not relieve pain.
 Corticosteroids reduce joint inflammation and are frequently used to treat rheumatic diseases such as rheumatoid arthritis.
 Because of the serious side effects associated with corticosteroids, a doctor must prescribe and monitor treatment.